ShivamSaluja/Extract-Transform-Load/README.md

 # plankLabs

 1: This reository code can be used to extract data from website weather.com and store it into mySQL database.

-2: Extract data from mySQL in JSON format using php and draw Graphs.
+2: Extract data from mySQL in JSON format using php and draw Graphs.A sample graph in the repository  (GraphofPinCodeVsTemp.png) is between pincode of cites of New York and temprature

 Step 1: Generate a API key for weather.com